-Beagles are among the most popular household pets in America, thanks in no small part of their friendly temperaments and diminutive size that makes them perfect additions to a family.
+Beagles are among the most popular household pets in America, thanks in no small part to their friendly temperaments and diminutive size that makes them perfect additions to a family.

 Even Snoopy, the legendary comic strip creation of Charles Schultz and best friend and confidante to the long-suffering Charlie Brown, is a beagle.
 You can’t argue with that level of celebrity.